 Recommended Companion Assessment

-Engaging problems and making decisions using critical thinking involves both skills and habits of mind.
-For a complete assessment of a test taker’s critical thinking, it is recommended that both skills and dispositions be measured.
-Using companion assessments results in a comprehensive measurement of whether a test taker is ‘willing and able’ to think well.
+Engaging problems and making decisions using critical thinking involves both critical thinking skills and habits of mind (a.k.a. lifelong learning mindset).
+For a complete assessment of a test taker’s critical thinking, both skills and dispositions should be measured.

 We recommend that the CCTST be taken in conjunction with the California Critical Thinking Disposition Inventory (CCTDI).